 Store your chili spice in an airtight jar.
 Use within 3 months before making up a fresh lot.

-Note: To really get the best out of the ingredients, then dry toasting the cloves, cumin and coriander before cooling, grinding and combining is something I recommend.
-Click here for photos and tips on toasting and grinding ingredients.
+Note: To really get the best out of the ingredients, then dry toasting the peppercorns, cloves, cumin and coriander seeds before grinding and combining is something I recommend.
+Click here for photos and tips on toasting and grinding.
 (Link opens in new window)

 Note 2: I recommend using a quality rock/sea/kosher salt as these are less processed and will add better flavour.
-But you could happily use regular table salt if that's all you have to hand.
+But you could happily use regular table salt (as I sometimes do) if that's all you have to hand.

-Chili Note: I use 15-20 birds eye peppers for this recipe which are quite small.
+Chili Note: I use 20-30 birds eye peppers for this recipe which are quite small.
 If you use another bigger variety, you may have to cut down the amounts you use depending on their size.
 I suggest the amount you use to be about a third or a quarter of a cup of which ever pepper you use.